The above information is for the class entering in the spring of 2017.

-* Tuition is subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.
+* MAcc tuition is subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.

 Application for need-based financial aid is a separate process from your admission application.
 These funding opportunities are administered by Case Western Reserve University’s Office of Financial Aid, and are available for U.S. citizens or international applicants whose cosigner is a U.S. citizen or permanent resident.

 MAcc scholarships and graduate assistantships are based on the strength of your academic and personal credentials and are not need-based.
 Additional materials beyond the standard application are not required, and you are not required to apply separately for a scholarship or graduate assistantship.
 Rather, you will be automatically considered for a scholarship and graduate assistantship as part of the admission process.
 If you are selected for a merit-based scholarship or graduate assistantship, you will be informed in your admission letter.
 Candidates are encouraged to apply early to the MAcc program for maximum scholarship availability.

 Veterans Education Benefits

 Weatherhead is proud to provide service to veterans and their dependents who are eligible for Veterans Education Benefits under the Montgomery GI Bill®, Post-9/11 GI Bill®, and Vocational Rehabilitation and Employment Program.
 Case Western Reserve University also participates in the Yellow Ribbon Program for those who are 100% eligible for benefits under the Post-9/11 GI Bill®.

 For more information about how to take advantage of these benefits and our school's requirements, visit the University Registrar's Prospective Veterans Students page and consult the Frequently Asked Questions about Veterans Education Benefits.